aspose-pub/Aspose.PUB-Documentation/net/developer-guide/convert-pub-files/_index.md

 ---
-title: "Convert PUB Files"
+title: Convert Publisher PUB files to Different Formats in C#
+linktitle: Convert PUB Files
 type: docs
 url: /net/convert-pub-files/
-keywords: ".NET API, Convert PUB C#"
-description: ".NET API to convert PUB files to PDF in C# and VB.NET."
 weight: 10
+keywords: Convert PUB C#, Convert PUB to PDF C#
+description: This section explains how to convert Publisher PUB files to other formats such as PDF in C#.
 ---